Andrejs1979/games-neltify/src/pages/index.md

     image: /img/map-screen.jpeg
     side: left
     text: >-
-      Mark is a cutting-edge tool to run massive social media campaings and empower your customers to promote your brand.
+      Unmerchant is a cutting-edge tool to run massive social media campaings and empower your customers to promote your brand.
     title: Connect with your customers at scale
 final: